About Culture and Society of Tanzania with Swahili Language Summer Program

 Estimated extra cost:

-Please note that you will be obliged apply for visa yourself in your country, seek advice on this before booking the flights as visa requirements vary depending on country.
+Please note that you will be obliged to apply for a visa yourself in your country, seek advice on this before booking the flights as visa requirements vary depending on the country.

-NHS UK usually advise to courses or boosters: Diphtheria; Hepatitis A; Tetanus; Typhoid.
+NHS UK usually advises courses or boosters: Diphtheria; Hepatitis A; Tetanus; Typhoid.
 Other vaccines to consider: Cholera; Hepatitis B; Meningococcal Meningitis; Rabies; Yellow Fever.
 Yellow fever vaccination certificate required to enter Tanzania.

-Please check with your country of residence the requirements regarding the immunisation.
+Please check with your country of residence the requirements regarding immunization.

 Pre-payment